Ditto: Motion-Space Diffusion for Controllable Realtime Talking Head Synthesis

 \section{Abstract}

-Recent advances in diffusion models have revolutionized audio-driven talking head synthesis.
-Beyond precise lip synchronization, diffusion-based methods excel in generating subtle expressions and natural head movements that are well-aligned with the audio signal.
-However, these methods are confronted by slow inference speed, insufficient fine-grained control over facial motions, and occasional visual artifacts largely due to an implicit latent space derived from Variational Auto-Encoders (VAE), which prevent their adoption in realtime interaction applications.
-To address these issues, we introduce Ditto, a diffusion-based framework that enables controllable realtime talking head synthesis.
-Our key innovation lies in bridging motion generation and photorealistic neural rendering through an explicit identity-agnostic motion space, replacing conventional VAE representations.
-This design substantially reduces the complexity of diffusion learning while enabling precise control over the synthesized talking heads.
-We further propose an inference strategy that jointly optimizes three key components: audio feature extraction, motion generation, and video synthesis.
-This optimization enables streaming processing, realtime inference, and low first-frame delay, which are the functionalities crucial for interactive applications such as AI assistants.
-Extensive experimental results demonstrate that Ditto generates compelling talking head videos and substantially outperforms existing methods in both motion control and realtime performance.
+Recent advances in diffusion models have endowed talking head synthesis with subtle expressions and vivid head movements, but have also led to slow inference speed and insufficient control over generated results.
+To address these issues, we propose Ditto, a diffusion-based talking head framework that enables fine-grained controls and real-time inference.
+Specifically, we utilize an off-the-shelf motion extractor and devise a diffusion transformer to generate representations in a specific motion space.
+We optimize the model architecture and training strategy to address the issues in generating motion representations, including insufficient disentanglement between motion and identity, and large internal discrepancies within the representation.
+Besides, we employ diverse conditional signals while establishing a mapping between motion representation and facial semantics, enabling control over the generation process and correction of the results.
+Moreover, we jointly optimize the holistic framework to enable streaming processing, real-time inference, and low first-frame delay, offering functionalities crucial for interactive applications such as AI assistants.
+Extensive experimental results demonstrate that Ditto generates compelling talking head videos and exhibits superiority in both controllability and real-time performance.

 \end{@twocolumnfalse} ]

 \thefootnote